top of page

 OUR ELEPHANTS

-Come to meet our Elephant family in an ethical way.
+Come to meet our beautiful Elephant family :

 MAHOUTS: During your time with the Elephants, you will meet the mahouts (Elephant caretakers).
 They all are from the Karen hill tribe, like Chi.
 Karen people work with Elephants for generations.
 They understand each other.
 The mahouts use a specific language to talk to the Elephants.
 Try to find the meaning of each word by looking at the Elephant behavior!
 Each Elephant has his own mahout.
 When there is a baby, the mahout takes care of the mother and her baby.
-Our mahouts are a bit shy.
-Some of them only speak Karen language, some also speak Thai, and a few speak some English.
+Some mahouts only speak Karen language, some also speak Thai, and a few speak some English.
 Don't forget it's always possible to communicate with a smile! :)

 SAFETY RULES: